-With summer right around the corner and vacation plans in flux, now is the perfect time to pick out your next family tent and plan a campout.
-We’ve got recommendations for car camping tents, backpacking tents and even tents that will help your kids nap (fingers crossed!).
+With summer inching its way in and vacation plans in flux, now is the perfect time to pick out your next family tent and plan a campout.
+We’ve got recommendations for car camping tents, backpacking tents and even extra dark tents that will help your kids nap (fingers crossed!).
 Camping with kids can be an awesome experience that is only made better with a little planning.
 Scroll through and get ready for your next outdoor adventure!

 Best for Keeping the Kids Contained—Kelty Tallboy 4